 - 1. Prior to signature approval of the plans, the applicant shall revise the plans for the project as follows and/or submit the following additional materials: - a.
-Applicant shall file a record plat and demonstrate that at least ten percent of the total development on the site was constructed pursuant to a building permit issued on or before December 31, 1991. - b.
+Prior to issuance of building permits, the applicant shall demonstrate that at least ten percent of the total development on the site was constructed pursuant to a building permit issued on or before December 31, 1991. - b.
 Show on the plans improved crosswalk treatment across US 1 at Madison Street in order to be consistent with crosswalk treatments internal to the subject site (12 to 15 feet wide, utilizing a special paving treatment), unless modified by the State Highway Administration. - c.
-Show on the plans pedestrian actuated signals at the US 1 and Madison Street intersection, unless modified by the State Highway Administration. - d.
-Applicant shall add a note to the plans stating: "Should additional square footage added to the school in the future be determined to increase trip generation to the school, structured parking will be built to accommodate the additional parking demand.
-Such structured parking would be designed in accordance with the requirements of the Prince George's County Zoning Ordinance, the requirements of the applicable sector plan, and with the guidance of the Transportation Planning Section."
+Show on the plans pedestrian actuated signals at the US 1 and Madison Street intersection, unless modified by the State Highway Administration.